 Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

-While we can offer assistance and support with preparing your visa application, it is your responsibility to ensure that you submit this in good time - it is important to check the date when your visa expires so you can prepare your application, gather your documents and make your application in time.
+Please note that while we can offer assistance and support with preparing your visa application, it is your responsibility to ensure that you submit this in good time - it is important to check the date when your visa expires so you can prepare your application, gather your documents and make your application in time.

 It is particularly important to ensure you meet all UKVI document and maintenance requirements and to start preparing financial documents early.
 All visa applications must be submitted before your visa expiry date.